HaroldPetersInskipp/GameDemo/README.md

 Navigate to http://localhost:8000/ui

 ### Playing the GameDemo from another device
-Navigate to http://XXX.XXX.XXX.XXX:8000/ui where **XXX.XXX.XXX.XXX** is the IP address of the device running the GameDemo in node.
+Navigate to http://XXX.XXX.XXX.XXX:8000/ui where **XXX.XXX.XXX.XXX** is the IP address of the device running the GameDemo server.

 ## Acknowledgements
 A huge thank you to [Mcindus](https://forums.qhimm.com/index.php?action=profile;u=22685) and [Hikashi](https://forums.qhimm.com/index.php?action=profile;u=30986) for their art contributions.